What is Bone Broth?

 Collagen again comes into play.
 Our hair and nails are mostly made of keratin, and collagen is rich in amino acids that your body needs to build keratin.
 That’s why consuming collagen is directly linked to stronger, faster-growing hair and nails.
 Collagen may also act as an antioxidant.
 It can protect hair follicles from the damage of free radicals, this way reducing hair loss linked to aging.

 Glycine, that’s found in bone broth helps to improve the quality of sleep.
 Studies say this amino acid has a calming effect on your brain and could help you fall and stay asleep by lowering your core body temperature.
 It also may decrease the time it takes to fall asleep, enhance sleep quality, reduce daytime sleepiness and improve cognition.
 It also may improve memory.

 Boosts your immune system

 Remember we were talking about the benefits of bone broth to your gut?

 It is closely linked to this part since about 80 % of all immune system cells reside in the digestive system.
 This means that as you heal your gut, you are also healing your immune system.
 Also, Bone marrow, which liquefies over time as your soup simmers, contains lipids, especially alkylglycerols, which are vital for the production of white blood cells.
 And we all know that they are the ones that protect our body against both infectious disease and foreign invaders.

 It is known that inflammation is at the root of many health conditions including rheumatoid arthritis, heart disease, and Alzheimer's disease.
 It can also exacerbate symptoms of certain conditions you already have.
 Bone broth is full of glycine and proline - anti-inflammatory amino acids.
-Several studies also linked chondroitin sulphate, found in bone broth, to both anti-inflammatory as well as immune-regulatory effects, especially beneficial for those with the condition of Osteoarthritis.
+Several studies also linked chondroitin sulfate, found in bone broth, to both anti-inflammatory and immune-regulatory effects, especially beneficial for those with the condition of Osteoarthritis.

 Good for your bones